-On April 13, 2021, we and our wholly owned subsidiary, NaviNet entered into a Note Purchase Agreement with Highbridge and Nant Capital and issued \$137.5 million in aggregate principal amount of our 2021 Notes in a private placement.
+On April 13, 2021, we and our wholly owned subsidiary, NaviNet entered into a Note Purchase Agreement with Highbridge and Nant Capital pursuant to which we issued \$137.5 million in aggregate principal amount of our 2021 Notes in a private placement.
 The 2021 Notes were issued on April 27, 2021.
-The total net proceeds from this offering were approximately \$136.8 million, after deducting Highbridge's debt issuance costs of \$0.1 million and \$0.6 million in debt issuance costs paid to third parties in connection with the 2021 Notes offering.
+The total net proceeds from this offering were approximately \$136.8 million, after deducting Highbridge's debt issuance costs of \$0.1 million and \$0.6 million in debt issuance costs paid to third parties in connection with the offering of the 2021 Notes.
 The 2021 Notes will mature on April 15, 2026, unless earlier repurchased, redeemed or converted.